 Gibbons’ analysis includes other contributing factors, such as deflation and the Food and Drug Administration investigation into a possible link between grain-free pet foods and recent cases of canine dilated cardiomyopathy.
 But it’s not all gloom and doom for the industry: one bright spot comes courtesy of younger pet owners.

-A breakdown of the BLS data showed 2018 pet food spending of U.S. Gen Z pet owners soared over 80%, though they still make up a small portion of pet food consumers – just US$1.12 billion of the total US$28.85 billion in spending, or 4%.
+A breakdown of the BLS data showed 2018 pet food spending growth of U.S. Gen Z pet owners soared over 80%, though they still make up a small portion of pet food consumers – just US$1.12 billion of the total US$28.85 billion in spending, or 4%.
 But their numbers are growing, with Gen Z consumer units (similar to households) increasing by 6.6% as they moved out of their parents’ households and, as Gibbons put it, took their pets with them.

 While millennials’ pet food spending rose a more modest 5.5%, up to US$3.82 billion, that increase may offer even more positives.
 According to Gibbons, their recent spending pattern has “foreshadowed the overall market for the following year.”
 For example, it indicated that millennials were the first to buy in on the trend of superpremium pet food being available at value prices.